dimispapa/easy-grocery-tracker/README.md

 #### Category areas

-1. Add a new category input box and button.
+1. New category input box and button.
 2. A category section created for each new category, with an editable list within each category.
-3. Add a new category input box and button are created below each new category to allow adding categories in between.
+3. A new category input box and button are created below each newly-added category to allow adding categories in between, when a specific order is preferred.

 #### List Item areas

-1. Add list item input box and button to add items within each category.
+1. New item input box and button to add items within each category.
 2. Dropdown button to show/hide a category list.
 3. Tick-off button to cross-off items from the list without deleting them.
+This can be reversed by clicking again to un-tick, a useful feature when grocery items are recurring.

 #### Delete buttons